South Carolina consistently ranks as one of the top five states in the U.S. to do business in.

 In South Carolina, every type of incorporated business must have a registered agent.
 LLCs are no exception.

-A registered agent is an individual or business entity you appoint to receive legal documents on behalf of your LLC.
+A registered agent in SC is an individual or business entity you appoint to receive legal documents on behalf of your LLC.
 The appointee must have a physical presence in the state (no P.O. boxes accepted) and be available during regular business hours in case of service of process.

 Essentially, you have two options: